Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 First, you need to install and activate the Classic Widgets plugin.
 For more details, see our beginners’ guide on how to restore classic widgets in WordPress.

-Upon activation, you need to head over to the Appearance » Widgets screen in your WordPress admin area.
-Here, you’ll notice that you now have the classic widgets interface.
+Upon activation, head over to the Appearance » Widgets screen in your WordPress admin area.
+Here, you will notice that you now have the classic widgets interface.

 Enable Accessibility Mode for the Classic Widget Editor